Quantitative Quantum Soundness for Bipartite Compiled Bell Games via the Sequential NPA Hierarchy: Introduction

 The remainder of this paper is organized as follows.
 In \cref{sec:QuantitaiveBoundConvergentRateMain}, we establish quantitative upper bounds for the quantum scores of compiled Bell games.
 More specifically, \cref{sec:CompileGameSetup} introduces compiled Bell games in the context of the sequential NPA hierarchy at level $n$ and the associated relaxed no-signaling conditions. \cref{sec:FlatExtension} details the flat extension technique, crucial for extending positive linear maps defined on subspaces of operators to positive linear functionals on the full algebra.
 Building on this, \cref{sec:FiniteSecurityGNSStrategy} constructs a quantum representation for these compiled Bell games from the extended functionals.
 A key technical contribution is presented in \cref{sec:TechnicalDecomposition}, where we develop a method to decompose Alice's operators into signaling and no-signaling components, allowing us to bound the signaling advantage. \cref{sec:MainTheorems} then combines these elements to present the main quantitative soundness theorems, relating the compiled game scores to the sequential NPA hierarchy and the quantum scores.
 Finally, \cref{sec:RobustSelfTesting} briefly discusses potential notions and challenges for robust self-testing in the context of compiled Bell games.

 In \cref{sec:SequentialNPA}, we formally introduce and analyze the sequential NPA hierarchy (\cref{eq:SequentialNPASDP}).
 In particular, \cref{sec:SequentialVsStandardNPA} compares this hierarchy to the standard NPA hierarchy, particularly at finite levels where the sequential version is equivalent to the standard NPA hierarchy with a relaxed POVM completeness condition.
+The convergence of the sequential NPA hierarchy is then an easy consequence.
 In \cref{sec:StoppingCriteriaSeqNPA} we fully describe and prove the stopping criteria of the sequential NPA hierarchy.
 Finally, \cref{sec:SparseDualSequential} further characterizes the sequential NPA hierarchy by identifying its conic dual as a special case of the sparse sum of squares (SOS) hierarchy.

 \cref{sec:NecessityOfNPAConvRate} explores arguments suggesting that game-specific NPA approximation errors are essential for establishing quantitative quantum soundness in compiled Bell games. \cref{sec:AlmostCommutingAndSequentialStrat} first details the construction of explicit almost-commuting quantum strategies and their weakly signaling sequential counterparts, which achieve the $n$-th level NPA score for any given Bell game $\cG$.
 Then, \cref{sec:ChallengeCompilingHighScoringStrat} uses the standard hardness conjecture $\mathrm{MIP}^{\mathrm{co}}=\mathrm{coRE}$ (\cref{conj:MIPco=coRE}) to argue for the existence of a family of Bell games $\cG^{(n)}$ where the $n$-th level NPA score significantly exceeds the true quantum commuting score.
 This section proceeds to define a compiled Bell game based on this family, $\cG_{\comp} = (\cG^{(n(\lambda))}_{\comp})_{\lambda}$, and discusses the substantial challenges in compiling the aforementioned high-scoring strategies into a single QPT strategy $(S^{(\lambda)}_{\comp})$ for this compiled game.
 Successfully overcoming these challenges would demonstrate the necessity of incorporating NPA approximation errors for robust quantitative soundness.